v3il/hgf-helper/README.md

 3. 🛡️ **Anti-cheat detection**
    Detects when the anti-cheat screen appears and reacts accordingly based on the current anti-cheat version.

+4. 🧠 Bot status monitor
+   Automatically detects if the mini-games bot is down and temporarily pauses participation.

-4. ⏩ **Stream delay remover**
+5. ⏩ **Stream delay remover**
-   Removes the stream delay every 2.5 minutes to ensure real-time interaction.
+   Removes the stream delay to ensure real-time interaction *(customizable via the settings popup)*.

-5. 🎁 **Channel point collector**
+6. 🎁 **Channel point collector**
-   Automatically collects available channel points during the stream.
+   Automatically collects available channel points during the stream *(customizable via the settings popup)*.

-6. 🔁 **Stream recovery**
+7. 🔁 **Stream recovery**
    Automatically refreshes the stream page if video issues are detected.

-7. 📺 **Ad-resilient**
+8. 📺 **Ad-resilient**
    All features continue to work even while ads are playing.

-8. 🧠 Bot status monitor
-   Automatically detects if the mini-games bot is down and temporarily pauses participation.

 ####  🛡️ Anti-Cheat Versions